canonical/ubuntu-boards-documentation/how-to/flash-images.rst

    It is likely that the node printed will be a device representing a *partition* of the microSD card, rather than the whole microSD card itself.
-   In the example above, we see "/dev/sda1".
-This is the first partition of "/dev/sda", which is the device representing the entire microSD card
+   In the example above, we see :file:`/dev/sda1`.
+This is the first partition of :file:`/dev/sda`, which is the device representing the entire microSD card

 #.
 We're now ready to write the image to the microSD card.
 If the image you
-   downloaded is compressed (indicated by a ".gz", ".bz2", ".xz", or ".zst" suffix on the filename) we cannot write it directly.
+   downloaded is compressed (indicated by a :file:`.gz`, :file:`.bz2`, :file:`.xz`, or :file:`.zst` suffix on the filename) we cannot write it directly.
 We'll use the :manpage:`aunpack(1)` command to extract the image, then write the result to the microSD device with :manpage:`dd(1)`:

    .. code-block:: text